cue-lang/cue/doc/ref/impl.md

 References in expressions refer to other nodes within the `C` and represent a copy of the substructure `C'` of `C` rooted at these nodes.
-Any references occuring in terms assigned to nodes of `C'` are be updated to point to the equivalent node in a copy of `C'`.
+Any references occurring in terms assigned to nodes of `C'` are be updated to point to the equivalent node in a copy of `C'`.
 <!-- TODO: define formally.
 Right now this is implied already by the
 definition of evaluation functions and unification: unifying